-The system will automatically scan invoices issued in your accounting system – Xero, QuickBooks, Sage, NetSuite and others.
-It will allocate revenue to the correct month based on text in the invoice itself.
-As a simple example, the system will split an ‘annual’ invoice over 12 months.
+The system will automatically scan all invoices issued in your accounting system (Xero, Quickbooks, Sage, ZohoBooks).
+It will allocate revenue to the correct month based on text in the invoice itself, splitting ‘annual’ invoice over 12 months without any spreadsheet tracking.

 Why ScaleXP is the best solution for unearned revenue recognition